-The stones are excavated from gravel pits around the country and world.
+The stones are excavated from gravel pits predominantly in the UK, but also from around the world.
 It arrives in 20-75mm pieces and is then screened to 1-3mm, 2-5mm, 3-6mm, washed, kiln dried and then bagged after drying.
 These bags are then stored in a temperature-controlled environment to prevent condensation; if any bags develop condensate, then they will be unusable due to the water-based polyurethane resin as this will create weakness within the structural integrity of the material and discolouration.
 The stones are all-natural colours, not manmade hence why they do not discolour.

 The resin is UV polyurethane which is water-based, giving it the extra strength and flexibility that other types of resin do not possess.
 This type of resin is mainly used on the hull of ships due to the strength and flexibility but is chemically adjusted to bind with the stone as well as any other type of material to be bonded.
 The correct resin should be brought for the appropriate application.